sachsy/hacks-n-notes/shell/linux-cli.md

 ## Important Directories & files

-- `home/` is where the user directories are.
+- `home/` Where the user directories are.
-- `/var/log/` is where the system logs are.
+- `/var/log/` Where the system logs are.
-- `/var/log/dmesg/` the boot log.
+- `/var/log/dmesg/` The boot log.

 ## Filesystem Hierarchy Standard